 Outdated WordPress software is not ideal, for a few reasons.
 First, you’re missing out on features that can improve your site’s user experience and performance.
 Once you download a nulled product, you’re stuck with the current features.

 Second, outdated themes and plugins are a very common WordPress security hazard.
-As developers find and fix vulnerabilities, they record these issues in public changelogs.
+As developers find and fix vulnerabilities, they record these issues in public changelogs, like Elementor’s above.
 A bad actor can reference these logs and target websites using outdated software, potentially yours.

 3. You won’t receive support.